SUSE-Developer-Community/sandbox-welcome-content/content/quickstart.md

     weight: 50
 ---

-You can access the SUSE CAP Sandbox via the Cloud Foundry command line interface or via the Stratos Web interface.
-Your user name is the e-mail address you used to create your SUSE developer community account, and the password is in the welcome e-mail you received after registering for access to the sandbox.
+You can access your SUSE Cloud Application Platform Developer Sandbox via the Cloud Foundry command line interface or via the Stratos Web interface.
+Your user name is the e-mail address you used to create your SUSE developer community web portal account, and the password is in the welcome e-mail you received after registering for access to the sandbox.
+If you want to change your initial password, check our [password change instructions](/password/).

 ## CLI access